Trainable Dynamic Mask Sparse Attention: Conclusion

 \subsubsection{Acknowledgments}

 We would like to express our gratitude to the OpenSeek project team at Beijing Academy of Artificial Intelligence for their support in developing the hardware kernels.
 We would also like to thank Professor Albert Gu from Carnegie Mellon University for his valuable guidance and suggestions in connecting the concepts of state-space and self-attention.
+Additionally, we extend our thanks to all the friends in the community who provided feedback and suggestions, your support has been instrumental in the continuous improvement of this work.